Debit VS Credit Transactions: The Complete Small Business Guide

 Minimum Amounts & Surcharges

-For a true credit card charge or a credit path debit charge, merchants can require a minimum amount a customer must charge for using a credit or debit card.
+For a true credit card charge or a credit path debit charge, merchants can require a minimum transaction amount a customer must charge for using a credit or debit card.
 Additionally, as long as a state’s laws allow it, the merchant can attach a surcharge to the use of a credit card to recover processing fees for the card.
 Mostly, what the merchant can and cannot do depends on the credit card company’s rules, and these rules discourage surcharges and encourage the use of the cards for transactions of any size.

 With a debit card, the merchant cannot require a minimum amount nor can it add a surcharge for the use of the debit card.
 Debit cards are regulated by a very different set of laws than credit cards, and current laws forbid requiring a minimum charge or adding a surcharge to a true debit card transaction.